 Our community transport has transformed lives, enabling previously housebound residents to get out and about with family members, and offering travel to hospital appointments and respite care.
 The Community Bus is used widely, from taking residents to local groups such as Mull Safe & Sound (a mental health support group) to transporting pupils from Ulva Primary School to swimming and PE lessons elsewhere on the island.

 MULL AND Iona COMMUNITY TRUST

 Mull and Iona Community Trust is a dedicated and passionate locally based organisation focused on improving the quality of life for the residents of Mull and Iona.
 With a long track record of delivering successful community development projects; addressing problems of geographic isolation and economic and social exclusion in remote and rural communities.
 Mull and Iona Community Trust takes pride in working with many external organisations and crucially within our own community.
-MICT are involved a wide range of services and projects that range from a dementia singing group to a £1m Hydro scheme.
-MICT is based in Craignure, more details about its wide ranging work are available on theie website and social media pages.
+MICT is involved a wide range of services and projects that range from a dementia singing group to a £1m Hydro scheme.
+MICT is based in Craignure, more details about its wide ranging work is available on their website and social media pages.

 MICT has worked with USCA since 2013, employing two part-time Local Development Officers to deliver the priorities of USCA’s community development plan.